Donate today in loving memory of Sam Shumadine.

 Sam’s Story

-Outside of school, Sam was a life-long fan of the Virginia Cavaliers, the San Francisco 49ers, and the Miami Heat.
-Sam lived his too short life to the fullest and loved watching and discussing sports, dancing at parties, listening to all types of music, traveling around the world, being on the water, spending summers at Camp Seagull, and vacationing at Sandbridge with family.
+Beyond school, Sam was an avid Virginia Cavaliers, San Francisco 49ers, and Miami Heat fan who could talk sports for hours.
+He lived life to the fullest—dancing at parties, listening to music, traveling the world, spending summers at Camp Seagull, and making memories at Sandbridge Beach with family.

 Thank You from the Shumadine Family!